bibleexchange/romans__textbook/textbook/en/romans-en.md

 ### Declared Righteous

 The meaning of "justify" is to declare righteous.
 To be justified is to be placed in a right relationship with God.
-Paul is telling men how they can be justified or declared righteous &mdash; through Jesus Christ.
+Paul is telling men how they can be justified or declared righteous — through Jesus Christ.

 - justification: to render (show or regard as) just or innocent:--free, be righteous.